jp-berg/Aschenputtel/README.md

 2. I store the music I buy as '.flac'-files, but use '.opus'-files for playback on my smartphone / ~~mp3~~opus-player / laptop.
 If I want to delete files in the '.flac'-"world"  I have to manually mirror those changes across all music-library instances.
 What a pain!
 But running `aschenputtel --source-file-suffix .flac --target-file-suffix .opus --target $OPUS_DIR $FLAC_DIR` solves this problem for me.

 There are probably other programs that do the exact same thing but better, but I like the exercise.

+## Developement

+`aschenputtel` is tested against Python 3.9, 3.10, 3.11, 3.12 and 3.13 on Linux.

+The easiest way to start developement is to set up [uv](https://docs.astral.sh/uv/), install [nox](https://nox.thea.codes/en/stable/) and run `nox` in the folder of the cloned directory.
+This will set up the dev environment, clean the code and run the tests.